VitaHEX-Games/HexFlow-Launcher/README.md

 More information on PSP and Playstation after the FAQ's section.

-### 3. Check your PS1 and PSP are in the right folders
+### 3. Check your PS1 and PSP are in the right Adrenaline folders

 PS1 and PSP games with eboot files should be saved here: